AB-Twitty/Facebook-Automation/README.md

 4. **Run the application**:

-   You can now build and run the application.
-For Visual Studio users, simply press **F5**.
-For command line:
+   Build and run the application.
+In Visual Studio, press **F5** to start.
+Alternatively, use the command line:

    ```bash
    dotnet run